_______________

 Note

-notum appears to be acting as a lens, refracting the light of the flash
+notum acts as a lens, focusing the refracted light of the flash

 generally not visible to the eye.